When your e-commerce store has taken off and started to see some traction, you might think it’s time to scale.

 Let’s dive in,

-Moving from a solo store to Amazon, eBay or Etsy
+Moving from a solo store to Multiple Marketplaces: Amazon, eBay and Etsy

-There are the marketplace giants like Amazon, eBay or Etsy.
-There are also niche marketplaces where you might be able to sell your products to a targeted audience.
+There are marketplace giants like Amazon, eBay, and Etsy.
+There are also niche marketplaces where you can sell your products to a targeted audience.

-But do you go for niche or mainstream?
+But do you go for a niche or mainstream?

-It completely depends on your business model, your audience and your inventory.
+It depends entirely on your business model, audience, and inventory.

-The great thing about huge mainstream marketplaces is the traffic they bring.
+The great thing about massive mainstream marketplaces is the traffic they bring.

-You’ll notice SimilarWeb reports an estimated 481.7 million visitors to Amazon last month.
+You’ll notice SimilarWeb reported an estimated 481.7 million visitors to Amazon last month.

 Sounds like a crazy number right?

-But the thing about this traffic is it’s not all tailored to you.
+But the thing about this traffic is that it’s not all tailored to you.

 So although they receive loads of traffic, not all of it will be directed to your products.